rfratto/agent-helm-chart/charts/grafana-agent/README.md

 ### controller.securityContext

 `controller.securityContext` sets the securityContext passed to the Grafana Agent container.
-By default, `privileged: true` and `runAsUser: 0` are set to allow the Grafana Agent container to access resources from the host for telemetry data (such as logs, and reading metrics from /proc and /dev).

-Locking down `controller.securityContext` will restrict the agent's ability to collect telemetry from the host node.
+By default, Grafana Agent containers are not able to collect telemetry from the host node or other specific types of privileged telemetry data.
+See [Collecting logs from other containers][#collecting-logs-from-other-containers] and [Collecting host node telemetry][#collecting-host-node-telemetry] below for more information on how to enable these capabilities.

 ### rbac.create